Getting Started With Your Online Classes

 The capability of expressing yourself in writing.

 Many online instructors require proctored exams and/or quizzes.
+A proctor is someone who you take your exams with to ensure that you are not cheating.
 If required, you will be notified of the need to submit a proctor for approval prior to the start of the semester.
 It is critical that you submit your proctor for approval at least 10 days prior to the first exam.
 Click here to access the online proctor form.
 To change your proctor, click here and submit the change in proctor at least 10 days prior to your exam.
+Please see this tutorial for instructions on submitting a proctor for approval.

-In order to be approved as a proctor, a proctor must be a disinterested professional with a valid business office, business telephone, and business email address.
+In order to be approved as a proctor, a proctor must be a disinterested professional with a valid business office, business telephone, and business email address (Yahoo and Hotmail addresses are not acceptable).
 Some examples are:

 A superintendent, principal or counselor at a public school